-Figure above illustrates application of a flat field file onto itself.
+The figure above illustrates the application of a flat field file onto itself.
 There is a noticeable asymmetry shown in "before" image on top in the light falloff as well as in the green color cast.
 Flat field correction removes both color and luminance non uniformities and results in a perfectly uniform image.
 Histogram on the bottom (after) image indicates that corrected image does not have any variation in the tones, exactly what one would expect from a uniform (flat) field.
 The same level of correction is applied to the "real" image when it is flat field corrected.